NgModules help organize an application into cohesive blocks of functionality.

 While the bootstrapped and routed components are entry components,

 you usually don't have to add them to a module's

 Angular automatically adds components in the module's

-That leaves only two sources of undiscoverable components.
+That leaves only the following sources of undiscoverable components:

-Both are advanced techniques that few developers will ever employ.
+Both are advanced techniques that few developers ever employ.

-If you are one of those few, you'll have to add these components to the
+If you are one of those few, you must add these components to the